UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

 the data repository [Yoda](https://www.uu.nl/en/research/yoda), and the [Research Software Directory](https://research-software-directory.org).

-The participating organizations will explore the potential and will investigate what can be learned from research information in a single graph.
+The participating organizations explore the potential and investigate what can be learned from research information in a single graph.
 This project consists of three parts: